 - washable kids’ paint in a variety of colors

-1. Choose two or more pieces of wood of similar size and shape.
-Make sure the wood pieces stay close to each other as you paint in order for the pattern to continue from one to the other.
+Keep the wood pieces lined up against each other as you paint in order for the pattern to continue from one to the other.
+Make a puzzle with two or three blocks or more.

-Let's see what kids create from the clean slate offered by wood blocks.
+Natural materials like small wooden blocks are fun to use for kids crafts and activities.
+See what kids create from the clean slate offered by wood blocks!

 Hands-on science and math activities for early learners!